 There is no minimum age or minimum number of years of service a former legislator must serve in order to collect his or her pension.
 Several former legislators have started collecting their pensions sometime during their 40th decade.

 Both Republicans and Democrats have, and continue to take advantage of the current pension laws in Massachusetts.
 The current governor, Democrat Deval L. Patrick (Democrat) is pushing for reforms, and he has reportedly signed at least 3 bills into law over the past 3 years that will save Massachusetts taxpayers millions of dollars.
 However, even though the retirement benefits reforms will save over the long run, there will likely be no major changes in the near future.
-Most major changes will not affect current retirees or current office holders.
-It will be 20 to 30 years before change is noticeable.
-In the meantime Massachusetts, like most states, is struggling with the current economic situation.
+Most major changes will not affect current retirees or current officeholders.
+It will be 20 to 30 years before the change is noticeable.
+In the meantime, Massachusetts, like most states, is struggling with the current economic situation.

 Currently, the governor of Massachusetts is paid $135,000 a year and the lieutenant governor is paid $120,000 a year.